BadassBaboon/midnightclub/MCLA_workplan.md

 - [x] Ruled out: present interval (no change, plus shadow flicker).
 - [x] Ruled out: frame rate.
 Still fast at hard 30, 45 and 60 fps caps - speed is *independent* of frame rate, unlike everything else.
 A separate defect.
-- [ ] Find the movie player's timing path.
+- [x] **CLOSED - WONTFIX.** Pacing is inherent to the 60 FPS unlock; LARecomp shows the same behaviour with the same method. `Hook_IntroHalfRate` was a half-rate counter that is only correct at exactly 60 fps and wrong at every other cap, which is why it was removed.
+Supported workarounds:
-- [ ] Note: the engine supports forced-delta injection via the `f1` argument to `sub_821BDA90`.
-If the movie player uses a second timer context, that is a likely mechanism and a likely fix point.
+      `MCLA_SKIP_INTRO=1`, `MCLA_VSYNC=true`, or press A.

 ### Phase 4 - city slowdown